US self-storage market, mapped

 How the 52,000 figure is built

 - Cross-check against the facility-level map.
-Mapping every active US storage-classified location returns close to 65,000 records.
-That higher count picks up mixed-use commercial properties (a U-Haul truck-rental site with a small storage block, a moving company with a 50-unit rental yard) and co-located facilities the Almanac collapses into one line.
+Mapping every active US storage-typed location returns close to 65,000 records.
+That higher count picks up mixed-use commercial properties (a U-Haul truck-rental site with a small storage block, a moving company with a 50-unit rental yard) and co-located facilities that the conservative view collapses into one line.
 Both views are correct; they answer different questions.

 - Resolve each facility to a real operating business.
 A single-asset LLC under a regional banner is a different buyer than the franchise corporate office.
-We surface both, and we keep them separate.
+We surface both and keep them separate.

-- Roll up the chains, carefully.
+- Roll up the chains carefully.
 Extra Space, Public Storage, and CubeSmart are clean rollups.
-Storage Sense, operated as a franchise network, is harder; we report the network total separately from the individual franchisee LLC counts.
-The caveat is on the table, not hidden in a footnote.
+Storage Sense, operated as a franchise network, is harder; we report the network total separately from the individual franchisee LLC counts and note where the floor is likely understated.

 - Find the owner.
-Around 77 percent of US self-storage facilities are independents or single-asset LLCs.
-Most of those owners do not have a polished LinkedIn presence.
+Around 77% of US self-storage facilities are independents or single-asset LLCs.
+Most of those owners do not maintain a polished LinkedIn presence.
 We find them by name, with a verified email and a direct dial, the same way we find owners across every long-tail vertical.

 - Drop the dead pins.
-Closures, demolitions, sites rebranded after a REIT acquisition.
-Annual industry reports keep them on for twelve months.
+Closures, demolitions, and sites rebranded after a REIT acquisition.
+Annual industry reports carry them forward for twelve months.
 We do not.

 - Refresh on a rolling schedule.
 June 2026 is the snapshot quoted on this page.
-Counts move every month because the REITs are buying independents and the franchise networks (Storage Sense, StorageMart, StorQuest) are net-adding sites quarter over quarter.
+Counts move every month as REITs buy independents and franchise networks net-add sites.

 Want the source breakdown for a specific state, metro, or facility type (climate-controlled, drive-up, RV and boat)?
 Ask.
 We do not hide the working.

-Texas leads at 7,237 facilities, more than 50 percent ahead of California in second place.
-The Sun Belt does the heavy lifting because cheap land plus relocation churn makes new builds pencil where coastal infill never does.
-The top 15 states hold roughly 75 percent of US self-storage facilities mapped against the Almanac universe.
+Texas leads at 7,237 facilities, more than 50% ahead of California in second.
+The Sun Belt does the heavy lifting: cheap land plus relocation churn makes new builds pencil where coastal infill rarely does.
+The top 15 states hold roughly 75% of US self-storage facilities.

 | # | State | Facilities | Share of US |